Sarah Hammer L'11

 Adjunct Professor of Law

 Previously, Ms. Hammer was Acting Deputy Assistant Secretary for Financial Institutions and Director of the Office of Financial Institutions Policy at the United States Department of the Treasury.
-In this role, she led and directed the Department’s policy responsibilities involving financial institutions, as well as oversaw the Federal Insurance Office and the Office of Critical Infrastructure Protection and Compliance (cybersecurity).
-She also assisted the Treasury Secretary in fulfilling responsibilities as a member of various entities, including the Board of the Securities Investment Protection Corporation and the Pension Benefit Guaranty Corporation.
+In this role, she led and directed the Department’s policy responsibilities involving financial institutions, as well as oversaw the Federal Insurance Office and the Office of Critical Infrastructure Protection and Compliance Policy (cybersecurity).